Understanding Paid Leave for Contractual Laborers: What Are the Rules and Calculations?

 Madhu.T.K

 Therefore, an establishment covered by the Factories Act or Plantations Labour Act will have to give leave at the rate of one leave for every 20 days worked by the employee in the preceding year.
 If it comes under the Shops and Commercial Establishments Act, the leave rules will be different since each state has its own Act.
-In some states, it is 12 days leave.
-Under the Shops and Commercial Establishments Act, in addition to 12 days Annual Leave, there are provisions for 12 days Casual Leave and 12 days Sick leave per year.
+In some states, it is 12 days of leave.
+Under the Shops and Commercial Establishments Act, in addition to 12 days of Annual Leave, there are provisions for 12 days of Casual Leave and 12 days of Sick Leave per year.
 It may vary from state to state since Shops and Commercial Establishments Acts are state Acts.

 Regards,